Skip to content

 -F "language=en"

-If AbstractCore Server is configured with ABSTRACTCORE_SERVER_API_KEY, include the standard Authorization: Bearer <key> header.
 If the plugin is unavailable, AbstractCore returns 501 with install/config guidance instead of silently falling back.

 For openai-compatible plugin configuration, do not set voice_remote_base_url to the same AbstractCore Server instance that is currently routing the /v1/audio/* request.
-That configuration recurses through the plugin path; use an upstream compatible provider/gateway, or select local engines explicitly.
+That configuration recurses through the plugin path; use an upstream compatible provider/gateway, or select local providers explicitly.

 The local abstractvoice web example exposes these smoke-test routes.
 They are example routes, not a replacement for AbstractCore Server, and they do not inherit AbstractCore/Gateway authentication or browser-origin policy: